-I wouldn’t recommend the Peak Design Travel Tripod for use with heavy cameras like the Canon 1D X or Nikon D6, since the thin (but very strong) construction can’t quite keep up when you start attaching pounds of gear.
+I wouldn’t recommend the Peak Design Travel Tripod for use with ultra-heavy cameras, since the thin (but very strong) construction can’t quite keep up when you start attaching pounds of gear.
 But for most landscape photographers, this tripod hits the sweet spot between size, features, and portability.

 - Outstanding portability

 - Lots of little design touches, like the phone holder tucked into the center column